Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/nn_malicious_url_pred.md

 Something to note:

-* This was implemented using a Jupyter Notebook, so each part of the code was run in a separate cell for easier implementation and debugging if needed.
+* This was implemented using a `Jupyter Notebook`, so each part of the code was run in a separate cell for easier implementation and debugging if needed.
 However, as I can't represent that functionality, I will transcribe the last results I got.

 ```python
 #Load data